mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

     - Given V<sub>k</sub>, calculate the depth k+1 values for all states:
         - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_mdp_calc_formular.png)

 We can't do this update with samples because it's not an average but Max.
 And the only thing we can do with samples is computing averages of things.

-...

-Q-Values
+ - But Q-values are more useful, so compute them instead
+    - Start with Q₀(s,a) = 0, which we know is right
+    - Given Q<sub>k</sub>, calculate the depth k+1 q-values for all q-states:
+        - ![][3]

-discount of future value.
+        - For the part of discount of future value.
 I might be tempted to write (s') here , but I'm not learning values , I'm learning Q values.
 So I need to do 1 more layer.
 What is the value ?
 The value of the state is just the maximum of all the Q values going out of that states -- I have to maximize over all of the actions that I could take from that state.

-The max is still there , the average is still there.
+        - The max is still there , the average is still there.
 But this equation is an average and therefore this equation we can do with samples.

 ---